docker/compose/docs/index.md

 ## Getting help

-Docker Compose is still in its infancy and under active development.
+Docker Compose is under active development.
 If you need help, would like to contribute, or simply want to talk about the project with like-minded individuals, we have a number of open channels for communication.

 * To report bugs or file feature requests: please use the [issue tracker on Github](https://github.com/docker/compose/issues).

-* To talk about the project with people in real time: please join the `#docker-compose` channel on IRC.
+* To talk about the project with people in real time: please join the `#docker-compose` channel on freenode IRC.

 * To contribute code or documentation changes: please submit a [pull request on Github](https://github.com/docker/compose/pulls).